 Day 3 of Disha 2014 hosted the fourth panel discussion in the “Onimia” series, where four corporate titans Mr. Mohit Shetty, AVP – HR, Reliance Capital; Ms. Reena Tyagi,Head HR,Cigna TTK Health Insurance Company Limited; Mr. Jayakumar David Alexander, Head - Human Resources (Zonal), Hindustan Coca-Cola Beverages and Mr. Sunil Wariar, Sr. VP and Head Human Capital, Future Generali India Life Insurance Co.; collaborated to give their unique perspectives on the topic – Talent management in a cross-cultural environment.
-The panel discussion was moderated by Prof Sushanta Sharma, HR Area, TAPMI.
-The discussion revolved around how talent management is important when the organizations are going global, since several cultural dimensions come into play and the challenges are faced by these organizations in handling them.
-They also discussed how culture varies across the globe.
-The discussion ended on a positive note with great participation shown by both students and faculty with the guest panelists.
+The discussion revolved around how talent management is important when the organizations are going global, since several cultural dimensions come into play and the challenges are faced by organizations in handling them.